 - Spot Light.
 The best and most ideal lighting situation, photograph this like you would portraits outdoors as the lighting will be very even.

 Be prepared to shoot with settings that may be logically counter-intuitive.
-Often times, your ISO numbers will be large and your shutter speeds will be low to accommodate the dark lighting situation.
+Often times, your ISO settings will have large numbers like ISO 3200 and your shutter speeds will be low to accommodate the low light conditions.
 Or, sometimes, your ISO will be very low and the shutter high to handle super bright white lights.

 I cannot reiterate this point enough: be absolutely aware of your surroundings.
-It is easy to get lost in the zone when shooting, but a live music event is not the place to lose yourself.
+It is easy to get lost in the zone when you shoot concerts, but a live music event is not the place to lose yourself.

 If you don’t grow eyes in the back of your head, you’ll most likely get clonked right in the temple by a crowd surfer, or smacked by a flying guitar.
 Make sure you know where everything is at all times – both your equipment, and all of the environmental elements around you.